10 – South Coast Eastern

 1936

-Excavations uncover evidence of Iron Age and later occupation.
+Excavations uncover evidence of Iron Age and later occupation including glass beads and fragments of pottery.

 1956

 Castle Dore is a significant example of an Iron Age hillfort, built around 300 BCE.
-It served as a stronghold for the local Celtic tribes, controlling the land between the Fowey and Par rivers.
+It served as a stronghold for the local tribes, controlling the land around the Fowey River.
 Archaeological excavations revealed traces of defensive ramparts and gateways.
 The site was also linked to the legendary figure King Mark of Cornwall, placing it in the broader context of Arthurian mythology.
-Castle Dore’s strategic location and long history offer insight into early Cornish life.
+The site was excavated in the 1930’s by Raleigh Radford who found evidence for settlement in the interior of the monument and between the ramparts.

 Castle Dore isn’t just rich in history – it’s steeped in legend too.
 One of the most famous tales linked to the site is the story of Tristan and Iseult, a tragic love story that has echoed through Cornish folklore for centuries.
 According to the legend, Castle Dore was the seat of King Mark, Tristan’s uncle.
 Tristan was sent to Ireland to bring back the beautiful Iseult to marry King Mark, but the two accidentally drank a love potion and fell hopelessly in love.
 Their forbidden love led to heartbreak and betrayal, with Castle Dore serving as the backdrop for this romantic tragedy.